REVENGE977/stremio-enhanced/README.md

 Stremio Enhanced is an Electron-based [Stremio](https://www.stremio.com/) client with support for plugins and themes.
 It enhances the default Stremio experience by adding more customization options and integrations.

 ### 🛠 How It Works
-- It runs the [Stremio Service](https://github.com/Stremio/stremio-service) automatically in the background.
+- It runs the Stremio streaming server automatically in the background.
-- It loads [the web version of Stremio v5](https://web.stremio.com) within an Electron environment.
+- It loads [the web version of Stremio](https://web.stremio.com) within an Electron environment.

 ### ✨ Features
 - **Themes** – Customize the look and feel of Stremio with different themes to match your style.